Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Introduction

 \section{Introduction}

-The proposed Future Circular Collider (\fccee) is designed to provide electron-positron collisions at different centre-of-mass energies in order to determine many parameters of the Standard Model (SM) with unprecedented precision~\cite{FCC:2025lpp}.
-In particular, experiments at the \fccee will be able to measure a range of flavour-observables with world-leading precision: the clean environment will result in significantly higher selection efficiency and smaller systematic uncertainty on measurements of heavy-flavour decays compared to current LHC experiments, while still providing access to the full range of \bquark- and \cquark-hadrons inaccessible at Belle~II as well as access to orders of magnitude more data~\cite{Belle-II:2018jsg}.
-Also, the flavour reach in the electroweak sector is expected to improve strongly compared to the ATLAS and CMS experiments given the simpler environment and better particle identification (PID).
+The proposed Future Circular Collider (\fccee) is designed to provide electron-positron collisions at different center-of-mass energies in order to determine many parameters of the Standard Model (SM) with unprecedented precision~\cite{FCC:2025lpp}.
+In particular, experiments at the \fccee will be able to measure a range of flavor observables with world-leading precision: the clean environment will result in significantly higher selection efficiency and smaller systematic uncertainty on measurements of heavy-flavor decays compared to current LHC experiments, while still providing access to the full range of \bquark- and \cquark-hadrons inaccessible at Belle~II as well as access to orders of magnitude more data~\cite{Belle-II:2018jsg}.
+Also, the flavor reach in the electroweak sector is expected to improve strongly compared to the ATLAS and CMS experiments given the simpler environment and better particle identification (PID).

 While the focus and specifications of the detectors is yet to be determined, the composition of high-energy physics detectors mostly follows the same principles.
-A staple feature in all collider experiments is the tracking system enabling to trace the path of charged particles and their subsequent combination to decay topologies.
-All modern tracking systems include a silicon vertex-tracker sitting close to the interaction region combined with a second tracking subsystem located further away from the interaction point.
-The popularity of silicon vertex-detectors can be attributed to their low spatial resolution, practically instant response time, and the required radiation hardness for elements sitting close to the interaction region of particle beams~\cite{viehhauser2024detectors}.
-The hit resolution can be as low as a few \textmu m as shown for the novel MAPS technology to be implemented in a future upgrade of the ALICE detector~\cite{RICCI2024169000}.
-Due to its large material budget and/or cost however, silicon is not a common choice for detectors far from the interaction region.
-More lightweight solutions are for example drift chambers or time projection chambers.
+A staple feature in all collider experiments is the tracking system enabling one to trace the path of charged particles and their subsequent combination to decay topologies.
+All modern tracking systems include a silicon vertex tracker sitting close to the interaction region combined with a second tracking subsystem located further away from the interaction point.
+The popularity of silicon vertex detectors can be attributed to their excellent spatial resolution, practically instant response time, and the required radiation hardness for elements sitting close to the interaction region of particle beams~\cite{viehhauser2024detectors}.
+The hit resolution can be as low as a few micrometers as shown for the novel MAPS technology to be implemented in a future upgrade of the ALICE detector~\cite{Ricci:2023lpm}.
+Due to its large material budget and/or cost, however, silicon is not a common choice for large-area detectors far from the interaction region in $ee$ colliders.
+More lightweight solutions are, for example, drift chambers or time projection chambers.